timescale/pgspot/REFERENCE.md

 ```
 CREATE FUNCTION public.foo() RETURNS INTEGER LANGUAGE SQL AS $$SELECT 1;$$;
 ```

+PostgreSQL versions 14.5+, 13.8+, 12.12+, 11.17+ and 10.22+ will block the
+CREATE OR REPLACE in an extension script if the statement would replace an object not belonging to the extension which will prevent exploitation in an extension context.

 ## PS003: SECURITY DEFINER function without explicit search_path
 A function with `SECURITY DEFINER` was created without setting a fixed search path.